rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-24-per-my-morals.md

 I would like to learn about my personality, and about how these psychological surveys classify me relative to other people.
 I believe this exercise will be an interesting way to experience modern psychological studies; to get a better sense of the context, I would also like to read research which employs these surveys, and to reflect on what the other participants must have thought when they answered the questions.

 &emsp; Below, I offer some information about each survey, but do not go into depth on their histories or epistemology.
 For each survey, I've decided to record my [internal monologue](https://en.wikipedia.org/wiki/Internal_monologue)[^2] for all questions.
-At some future point, I would like to repeat this task, at least for a few of the surveys, to see how my answers change and how my justifications - the internal monologue - chances as well.
+At some future point, I would like to repeat this task, at least for a few of the surveys, to see how my answers change and how my justifications - the internal monologue - changes as well.
 I may attempt to cover, at some later date, the issues and limitations of each of these surveys, along with how accurate they are, but for now am more interested in just answering their questions, recording my internal monologue, and seeing my results.

 ## Surveys